Halloumi (Frying Cheese of the Middle East)

 Used mainly for grilling and frying, this cheese is great in a variety of dishes.

-It is great in salads, sandwiches, and anywhere other cheeses are used.
+It can add so much to salads, sandwiches, and anywhere other cheeses are used.

 From cheese boards, canapes, to soups – this is a highly flexible cheese with loads of possibilities.